 I have read carefully the above material.
 I understand that it is my responsibility to see that each of these requirements is met.
 I also understand that I am responsible for the information found in the college catalog and the Teacher Education Handbook.
+Courses and programs of study are subject to change, if the TEL department, university, and/or accrediting body mandate a change.

-Student's Signature: Date: Printed Name:
+Student's Signature: Da ite: Printed Name: